Yellow flowers growing on a hillside, with sunny mountains in the background and tall trees nearby

 At Earth, we call our proprietary human composting process ‘soil transformation’.
 Our process is popular with nature lovers, conservationists and those who simply want to look after the planet for future generations.

 Our human composting service is net carbon neutral versus the 535 lbs of CO2 produced by the average cremation (equivalent to a 600+ mile car journey).
-We operate the most advanced human composting facility in the world, which uses 100% renewable energy and provides a serene environment that mirrors the beauty of the process.
+We operate the most advanced human composting facilities in the world, which use 100% renewable energy and provide a serene environment that mirrors the beauty of the process.

 Families choose how much soil they would like returned – to scatter or plant – and the remainder is sent to our beautiful conservation sites for land restoration projects.
 The human composting process therefore not only avoids environmental harm, but actively benefits the environment for years to come.